quekyj/rohd/doc/tutorials/chapter_8/03_pipeline.md

 Assuming that we have binary input A = 1010 (decimal: 10) and B = 1110 (decimal: 14), the final result would be 10001100 (decimal: 140).

 The **first stage** of the carry-save multiplier consists of a Full Adder that takes in the AND gate of `Ax` and `B0`, where x is the bit position of the input a.
-In the stage 0, the full adder takes in:

 In stage 0, the full adder takes in: